hunterxcobby/100-days-of-code/log.md

 1. **JavaScript Basics:**
    - learned the importance of JavaScript programming.
    - Covered how to run a JavaScript script.
-   - Explored the creation of variables and constants.
+   - learned the creation of variables and constants.
    - learned the differences between `var`, `const`, and `let`.
    - Covered various data types available in JavaScript.

 2. **Control Flow in JavaScript:**
-   - Explored the use of `if` and `if...else` statements.
+   - learned the use of `if` and `if...else` statements.
    - Covered the use of comments and assigning values to variables.
-   - Explored the use of `while` and `for` loops, as well as `break` and `continue` statements.
+   - learned the use of `while` and `for` loops, as well as `break` and `continue` statements.

 3. **Functions and Scope:**
    - learned what a function is and how to use functions in JavaScript.
-   - Explored functions that do not use a return statement.
+   - learned functions that do not use a return statement.
    - learned the scope of variables in JavaScript.

 4. **Operators and Data Manipulation:**
-   - Explored arithmetic operators and how to use them.
+   - learned arithmetic operators and how to use them.
    - learned how to manipulate dictionaries in JavaScript.

 5. **Modules and Importing Files:**
-   - Explored how to import a file in JavaScript using ES modules.
+   - learned how to import a file in JavaScript using ES modules.

 6. **Error Resolution:**
    - Addressed and resolved issues related to package installation and script execution.